tmaringgele/CausalBoundingEngine/docs/source/algorithms.rst

 ZhangBareinboim
 ~~~~~~~~~~~~~~~

-**Reference**: Zhang, J., & Bareinboim, E. (2018).
-Equality of Opportunity in Classification: A Causal Approach. *Proceedings of the 32nd Conference on Neural Information Processing Systems*.
+**Reference**: Zhang, J., & Bareinboim, E. (2021).
+Bounding Causal Effects on Continuous Outcome. *Proceedings of the AAAI Conference on Artificial Intelligence*, 35(13), 12207-12215.
 See :doc:`references` for complete citation.

 **Description**: Designed specifically for continuous instrumental variable settings.
 Uses linear programming to handle compliance types in IV analysis.